amcaplan/amcaplan.github.io/source/_posts/blog/2016-12-28-this-is-your-brain-on-ruby.markdown

 1. Create a String containing your program
 2. Eval that String

-It's possible to do that in JavaScript because any JavaScript character can be created using the 6 allowed characters ([this file][JSFuck translations] should give you some idea of how it's done), and you can `eval` any code using:
+It's possible to do that in JavaScript because any JavaScript String can be created using the 6 allowed characters ([this file][JSFuck translations] should give you some idea of how it's done), and you can `eval` any code using: